A look at those Trump has targeted in tactic of revoking security clearances

 On his first day in office, Trump moved to revoke the clearances of more than four dozen former intelligence officials who in 2020 had signed a letter saying the Hunter Biden laptop saga bore the hallmarks of a “Russian information operation.”

-The list includes prominent officials like James Clapper, the director of national intelligence under Obama; John Brennan and Leon Panetta, who both served as Obama’s CIA directors, and John Bolton, who was fired as Trump’s national security adviser during his first term.
+The list includes prominent officials like James Clapper, the director of national intelligence under Obama; and John Brennan and Leon Panetta, who both served as Obama’s CIA directors.
+Also targeted was John Bolton, who was fired as Trump’s national security adviser during his first term and later wrote a book whose publication the White House unsuccessfully sought to block on grounds that it disclosed national security information.

 The laptop storyline surfaced after The New York Post in 2020 reported that it had obtained from longtime Trump ally Rudy Giuliani a hard drive of a computer that Hunter Biden had dropped off at a Wilmington, Delaware, repair shop.
 The newspaper published communications related to the younger Biden's business dealings in Ukraine.